iamlemec/fastreg/README.md

 ### Generalized linear models

 We can do GLM now too!
+Note that you must install `jax` to use these routines, otherwise they will not show up in `fastreg` module.
 The syntax and usage is identical to that of `ols`.
 For instance, to run a properly specified Poisson regression using our test data:

 ``` python
 fr.poisson(y=R.p, x=I+R.x1+R.x2+C.id1+C.id2, data=data)